Dolly Castro Rips It Hard In Red Gym Booty Shorts: ‘Good Afternoon Chicos’

 Good afternoon chicos ???? my family and I have been going hard at the gym 6 days a week & we can tell its paying off ???????? we always take our delicious post workout Phormula-1 from @1stphorm.
 It’s not only great tasting, but it helps your muscles recover quicker and doesn’t cause any upset stomach.
 They also have a stevia sweetened as well as vegan options if you prefer! whatever your workout goals are losing weight or building muscle a post workout shake will get you closer to your results.

 Dolly’s update quickly proved popular, racking up over 8,300 likes within just one hour of going live.
-The same time frame brought over 167 fans into the post’s comments section.
+The same time frame brought over 167 fans to the post’s comments section.
 For the most part, Dolly’s followers seemed pumped to see the star in her favorite workout setting.
-Replies came in the star’s native Spanish tongue, although Dolly has enough of a grip on social media to rake in the Americans: Dolly now resides in the U.S.
+Replies came in the star’s native Spanish tongue, although Dolly has enough of a grip on social media to rake in the Americans as well; Dolly now resides in the U.S.

 Updates from Dolly will feature her fitness on a regular basis, although they likewise showcase other aspects of her life The fashionista side to this Latina is regularly seen, with slinky evening gowns and fun daywear looks appearing on the star’s feed.
 Also shared are the ways in which Dolly fills her time.
-A recent Instagram post came captioned with a pastime.

 “Good morning guys Usually when I am walking, getting ready for work, a shoot or driving is when I listen to podcasts and audio books.
 Today i listened to my favorite podcast @andyfrisella ‘s #TheMFCEOProject.
 This episode is an amazing one for anyone who is frustrated with some aspect in their life.
 Whether that’s your business or relationship, Andy talks about that there are two realizations that you probably not acting on but once you do, things will progress positively for you!”